-Cranfield University, a founder member of the AGUPP University network is proud to host the 2018 Airbus Airnovation Summer Academy, and looks forward to welcoming the Airnovators to their truly unique learning environment.
-The only dedicated postgraduate University in the UK, Cranfield’s world-class programs, unrivalled facilities, close links with business, industry and governments and an international outlook, all combined to attract students and teaching staff from around the globe.
+Cranfield University, a founding member of the AGUPP University network, was proud to host the 2018 Airbus Airnovation Summer Academy, welcoming the Airnovators to their truly unique learning environment.
+The only dedicated postgraduate university in the UK, Cranfield’s world-class programs, unrivalled facilities, close links with business, industry and governments and an international outlook, all combine to attract students and teaching staff from around the globe.

-We are at the cusp of a third revolution in flight.
-That’s why at Airbus, we are laser focused on specific research and development areas that are going to be the key drivers in shaping the future of aerospace and improving the way we live, travel, and interact.
+We are on the cusp of a third revolution in flight.
+That’s why at Airbus, we are laser-focused on specific research and development areas that are going to be the key drivers in shaping the future of aerospace and improving the way we live, travel and interact.

 Through our global innovation centres, venture capital fund, and aerospace accelerators, we collaborate with the brightest minds to tackle big problems with novel insights to make the world a more connected, prosperous, and safer place.